Lee Sang-min (lawyer)

-Lee Sang-min (born 10 November 1964) is a South Korean lawyer and a former judge who served as the Minister of the Interior and Safety from 12 May 2022 until his resignation on 8 December 2024.
+Lee Sang-min (born 10 November 1964) is a South Korean lawyer and a former judge who served as the minister of the interior and safety from 12 May 2022 until his resignation on 8 December 2024.
 He is best known for his involvement in the 2024 South Korean martial law declaration.
+On 12 February 2026, Lee was sentenced to seven years imprisonment for his role in the martial law declaration.
+The sentence was increased to nine years on appeal on 12 May 2026.

 Career

 As a minister of the MoIS, he was responsible for regional development, administrative innovation and public safety.
-He is recognized as one of the most powerful people in Yoon Suk Yeol's administration.
+He was recognized as one of the most powerful people in Yoon Suk Yeol's administration.
 However, after the 2022 Seoul Halloween crowd crush, he had to offer an official apology to the victims, although the crush had occurred at a private festival place in Itaewon on Halloween.
 On 9 February 2023, he was impeached by the National Assembly, where opposition party was overwhelmingly in the majority regarding the disaster.
 He was succeeded by his deputy Han Chang-seob in an acting capacity.
 He would return to office after the Constitutional Court of Korea rejected his impeachment with a unanimous conclusion on 25 July 2023.
 The court announced that the crush was not just caused by specific person or sole reason, but was the result of the lack in total capacity of countermeasure in the public sector.
 As a result, he maintained his position and remained in power for more than 870 days until his resignation.